rwhetten/DeepSeqAnalysis/docs/source/HPC.rst

 Objective
 *********

-To work through NCSU's High-Performance Cluster (HPC) quick-start tutorial and other reference videos to review and practice cluster job submission using LSF.
+The objective of this section is to work through NCSU's High-Performance Cluster (HPC) quick-start tutorial to gain familiarity with the NC State HPC, and use other reference videos to review and practice cluster job submission using LSF. `Singularity containers <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0177459>`_ are an important asset for working on the HPC, because they allow preservation of exactly the same working environment for the duration of a project, and can be made available to other scientists in pursuit of the goal of reproducible research.
+Unlike Docker containers, which require root access to run, Singularity containers run with the same permissions of the user who launches the container, but can still be deployed on computing clusters to take advantage of the hardware resources available there.

 Exercises